NaszvadiG/cim-xa/README.md

 - You need MongoDB support
 - You need strong Excel data support [PHPExcel]
 - You need a job queue facility [Celery + AmqPHP]
-- You need debugging via Chrome Console {PHPChrome]
+- You need debugging via Chrome Console [PHPChrome]
 - You need a cURL library [PHPcURL]
 - You need to send HTML email [Zend]
-- You need to format HTML email or other non-browser views [Savant](3)
+- You need to format HTML email or other non-browser views [Savant] (3)

  (1) see <a href="https://github.com/sfthurber/CodeIgniter-AngularJS-App">sample angularjs/CodeIgniter-AngularJS application</a>; see also
  <a href="http://www.ng-newsletter.com/posts/angular-on-mobile.html">The Definitive Guide to Angular on Mobile</a>.